 Congrats!
 You have gotten the job.
 The company or client that hired you is clearly excited about what you have to bring to the team.
 But do not let yourself think that the journey is over yet.

 Onboarding is a crucial step in securing your job position and can well determine the impact and effectiveness of your work within this new environment.
 From properly getting to know your colleagues and your team’s structure to identifying internal workflows and collaboration tools.
-What you learn in those first two weeks is key to ensuring you can give the best you have to offer and remain aligned with business objectives.
+Therefore, what you learn in those first two weeks is key to ensuring you can give the best you have to offer and remain aligned with business objectives.

 This often requires proactiveness on your part.
 Sometimes, your new employer will not have the time or resources to properly provide you with a welcome package right away.
 In these cases, you should take the lead and ask for everything you need in order to do a good job.
 Don’t be shy.
 Your employer or client will thank you, and it will show initiative, professionalism and commitment.

 Working with a recruitment partner like Mindquest can be of great advantage in difficult onboarding situations.
 As expert recruiters tend to have good knowledge of the project you have been hiring for and know the company well.
-They will be able to orient you through the process with minimum effort on your part.
+They will then be able to orient you through the process with minimum effort on your part.

 This is something you should do even if you are not looking for a job at the moment.
 Since technology is continuously evolving, your success as an IT pro depends in great part on your ability to keep up with the most in-demand skills – both technical and other, softer skills.